loshmis/vanguard-docs/registration_form_example.md

 Since we are going to allow users to select their country on registration form, we have to fetch all available countries from the database, and to pass those countries to our registration [view](https://laravel.com/docs/5.2/views).

-In order to do that, we will have to edit `app/Http/Controllers/Auth/AuthController` class and update it's `getRegister` method as following:
+In order to do that, we will have to edit `app/Http/Controllers/Auth/AuthController.php` file and update it's `AuthController::getRegister` method as following:

 ```php
 /**